CyVerse-learning-materials/foss/docs/08_reproducibility_III.md

 Also, make sure that your container has the appropriate [tag](07_reproducibility_ii.md#tag).

-First, make sure to log into the Docker Hub, this will allow you to download private limages, to upload private/public images:
+First, make sure to log into the Docker Hub, this will allow you to download private images, to upload private/public images:

 ```
 docker login